cotramarko/selenium_raspberrypi/README.md

 # selenium_raspberrypi
-Dockerfile for running python3 based selenium scripts on a raspberry pi (Raspbian Jessie).
+Dockerfile for running python3 based selenium scripts on a raspberry pi3.
 Uses firefox and geckodriver for the webdriver.

 ## Getting started